jjjk123/Brain_tumor_subtyping/README.md

 ## Discussion

-We validated an open-source software MethPed as a potentially useful tool for clinical application.
-However the result might require additional confirmation.
+In the project, we validated an open-source software MethPed as a potentially useful tool for clinical application.
+Although some results might require additional confirmation, however MethPed could serve as a confirmation test for the primary diagnosis.

 ## Script for automation
 We've create script for automation.